CareNow® Urgent Care in San Antonio, Texas

 Convenient urgent care locations

 Physicians at CareNow® clinics offer the same level of professionalism you’ve come to expect from Methodist Healthcare.
-We have four convenient locations, including:
+We have five convenient locations, including:

 - CareNow® Urgent Care–Leon Valley

 - CareNow® Urgent Care–Stone Oak

 - CareNow® Urgent Care–Alamo Heights

 CareNow® clinics offer quick diagnosis and treatment for cold and flu symptoms, sports physicals, minor strains or sprains and much more with no appointment needed.
 Walk-ins are always welcome at CareNow® clinics, and you can check-in online so you can wait from home.

 CareNow® is committed to providing patients with better, quality care at an affordable cost.
 Our clinics are open seven days a week and stay open late to provide you with care when you need it most.